Table of Contents

 So let’s see it again.
 Twitter advanced search lets us get the tweets from a hashtag written only in English for example.
 We will use the command “lang:” and then the code of the language we want.
 For example, let’s look for tweets in English from the hashtag #SocialMedia, the query will be:

 Searching Twitter by date is a very common solution, in fact that is a very common request from users and clients: “how to create Twitter reports filtered by dates?” or also “How do I search twitter by date?”.
 Tweet Binder can do that, just use the advanced commands since and until in our search box.
-For example, let’s imagine we need to get stats for #socialmedia only from yesterday (28th of May), we have to proceed like this:
+For example, let’s imagine we need to get stats for #socialmedia only from 1st of July 2019 to the 4th (included), we have to proceed like this:

-This way we will search Twitter by date: tweets from the 1st of July 2019 until the 5th.
+This way we will search Twitter by date: tweets from the 1st of July 2019 until the 4th.
 It is important to note that there must not be any space between the “since” or “until” and the two dots.
 It is also mandatory to write the numbers separated by “-” and with no blank space between each digit.
+Twitter search must be exactly like that.
+This can be like an old tweets finder, you can also write that on Twitter’s search box.

 Another really usual demand is to create a report based on a certain type of tweet.
 For example, if we are running a photo contest about #London where we only want to analyze tweets that contain pictures we can easily use the advanced search to select those tweets.